aboSamoor/rami/content/authors/admin/_index.md

 - Visitors
 ---

-Rami Al-Rfou is a Staff Research Scientist at Waymo Research.
+Rami Al-Rfou is a Senior Staff Research Scientist at Waymo Research.
 He leads a team to build foundational models for motion and driving based on his expertise in large language models.

 Previously, Rami was a technical lead for assisted writing applications such as SmartReply at Google Research.